A painting of the nations first Thanksgiving celebration in St. Augustine, Florida.

 As for the Thanksgiving claim, it depends on what one celebrates.

-The Pilgrims celebrated Thanksgiving in November of 1621, a year after landing, sharing the area's bounty and their harvest with the natives who had helped to teach them many of the survival skills they needed.
-The Wampanoags brought at least five freshly killed deer to the feast and the Pilgrims provided fowl, vegetables, and seafood.
-The Pilgrims had two strikes against them when they arrived.
+The pilgrims celebrated Thanksgiving in November of 1621, a year after landing, sharing the area's bounty and their harvest with the natives who had helped to teach them many of the survival skills they needed.
+The Wampanoags brought at least five freshly killed deer to the feast and the pilgrims provided fowl, vegetables, and seafood.
+The pilgrims had two strikes against them when they arrived.
 First, they landed on Cape Cod in December after 66 days at sea.
-(This was unfortunate as most voyages from England to the coast of America took 60 days, so I certainly think they left a bit late in the year.)
-Second, the Pilgrims were town people and notoriously not suited to life in the wilderness.
+(This was unfortunate as most voyages from England to America's coast took 60 days, so I certainly think they left a bit late in the year.)
+Second, the pilgrims were town people and notoriously not suited to life in the wilderness.
 It's no wonder that, in addition to seeking help from the Wampanoags, a contingent from Plymouth sailed up to a settlement in the Sheepscot River in Maine to beg for provisions, which were freely given.
-The Pilgrims relied more on the kindness of strangers than did the Spanish settlements.
+The pilgrims relied more on the kindness of strangers than did the Spanish settlements.

-More than 50 years prior, on September 8, 1565, the Spanish held a mass of thanksgiving a few weeks after having landed safely in la Florida.
-Admittedly a "mass of thanksgiving," is an event that Catholics host often to celebrate things such as the confirmation of a priest, a young girl's quinceañera, or reaching shore after a perilous voyage, while the Pilgrims' Thanksgiving was a celebration after a very difficult year in the "New World."
+More than 50 years prior, on September 8, 1565, the Spanish held a thanksgiving mass a few weeks after having landed safely in la Florida.
+Admittedly a "mass of thanksgiving," is an event that Catholics host often to celebrate things such as a priest's confirmation, a young girl's quinceañera, or reaching shore after a perilous voyage, while the pilgrims' Thanksgiving was a celebration after a very difficult year in the "New World."

 Still, Menendez hosted a Thanksgiving "feast" in 1565 — a feast that largely consisted of the same foods those aboard the San Pelayo had eaten during their crossing: garbanzo beans, salted pork, hardtack, and red wine.
 We do know that the Timucuans were present and assume they also contributed to the meal.
 If so, they might have added meat in the form of turkey, venison, or gopher tortoise; seafood, and vegetables they had grown.
 As a former cruising sailor I can categorically state that, once ashore, no sailor considers their passage food a feast, so I assume Menéndez and his contingent were delighted with the local offerings.